 Federation is a collection of five of H. Beam Piper's short stories, curated and re-published by John F. Carr in an Ace Paperback edition in 1981.
 The book leads off with a preface by Jerry Pournelle, who knew Piper through science fiction fandom before Piper's suicide.
-Carr has an illuminating

 The City of Illusions: Yankee Republic Book 4 [Amazon link] by Fenton Wood is Philo’s most fantastical adventure yet, as he traverses the Tower of the Bear, travels through time, and survives the challenges of the Obsidian Tower.
 As we are now four books into a five book series,